-There are a few goals I want to achieve as I progress through my 40's, and one of them is to write jokes for comedians.
-About a year ago, I asked an actor if I could write him a script.
+There are several goals I want to pursue as I progress through life, and one is to write jokes for both strangers and friends.
+Some time ago, I asked an actor I admire if I could write a script for him.
 (It's about a sad billionaire.)
 He was into it, and since writing for a specific actor has previously been a rewarding experience, it's an opportunity I should probably pursue.

-That said, there's a lot of risk and reward in that scenario, and I haven't had the time to work on the script.
-And if I did have the time, I'd be writing my "Irish Never Quit" script, because it's topical, it's makeable, and it's kind of important.
+That said, there's a lot of risk and reward in that scenario, and I haven't had the time to work on the project.
+And if I did have the time, I'd be writing my "Irish Never Quit" script, because it's adorable, it's makeable, and it's kind of important.

-In my head, I've been outlining "Irish Never Quit" for years.
-While I continue to do that — and while I read scripts — I'd like to write jokes for comedians.
-I recently went to a comedy club for the first time in my life, and had an amazing time.
-Much like writing a stage play, writing for comics would offer me a live jolt, and it would make for a great Tuesday night.
+I'd like to write jokes for comedians.
+I recently went to a comedy club for the first time, and had a wonderful evening out.
+Much like writing a stage play, writing for comics would offer me a live spark, and make for a great Tuesday night as well.

-I have a document full of "normal" jokes, but here are some out-of-the-box material which I could never place in a script.
+I have a document full of "normal" jokes, but here is some out-of-the-box material which I could never place in a script.

 As a Democrat, one of my favorite things to do is make fun of Democrats.
-I do a decent Elizabeth Warren impression, but I really enjoy going in on Cory Booker.
+I do a decent Elizabeth Warren impression, but I really enjoy poking light-hearted fun at Cory Booker.
 Even though I truly adore him, well, watch this link, then read on.

 1) Cory Booker is the kid in middle school who — with about a minute left in class — reminds the teacher that they forgot to collect last night’s homework assignment.
 He’ll be like, “Mrs. Smith: I would be remiss if I didn’t remind you that you forgot to collect our homework.
 It’s imperative that our commitment to responsibility is recognized as such, through daily checks and balances.”
 So, the teacher thanks him, collects the homework, and it ticks everyone off.
 You’re like, “Man, why would you do that?”
 And instead of apologizing, Cory Booker doubles down.
 He asks why you didn’t do the homework.
 You’re like, “Guess what, dippy?
 I did do the homework, but other people didn’t, and maybe it’ll be one of us next time.”
 And then he hits you with that high road nonsense.
 He’ll be like, “David.
 Whatever hatred you have in your heart for me, is only surpassed by the love I have in my heart for you.
 You’re like, “Ah, shut up, Cory.”